cwlum/dark-mode-toggle-userscript/README.md

 *   **Reduced Motion Options:** Accessibility settings to reduce animations for users who prefer less motion.
 *   **Low Power Mode:** Battery-aware features that reduce resource usage when battery is low.
 *   **Per-Site Position Settings:** Remember button position separately for each website.
+*   **Configurable Settings Gear:** Hide the gear entirely or pin it to the top, center, or bottom with custom offsets.
 *   **Diagnostic System:** Troubleshoot issues with specific websites and generate diagnostic reports.
 *   **Easy Dark Mode Toggle:**  Quickly enable or disable dark mode with a single click.
 *   **Customizable UI:**  Adjust the position, colors, font, and other UI elements to match your preferences.
+*   **Floating Settings Overlay:** Modern panel with ambient blur, keyboard/overlay dismissal, and a dedicated close control.
 *   **DarkReader Integration:**  Leverages DarkReader for advanced dark mode conversion, providing excellent results on most websites.
 *   **Site Exclusion:**  Exclude specific websites where you don't want dark mode to be applied, with support for wildcards.
 *   **Scheduled Dark Mode:** Set up automatic switching between light and dark modes based on specific times.